haijunsu-osu/linkage2d_json/README.md

-# Planar Linkage JSON Schema
+# Planar Linkage JSON Schema & Toolkit

+This repository provides:
+- A **JSON schema** for describing arbitrary planar mechanisms
+- A Python package and CLI for validation, solving, visualization, and animation

 This repository defines a **JSON schema** for describing **arbitrary planar mechanisms**.
 It is designed to store only the **minimal set of parameters** required to reconstruct a linkage in 2D space.